vmware-archive/clarity/DESIGN_CONTRIBUTION.md

 * What are the existing solutions used in other applications/component libraries/mediums (native mobile/ video/ television etc)?
 * How has this problem already been solved:
   * In the past with older, less digital technologies?
-  * TOday, with modern digital tools?
+  * Today, with modern digital tools?
 * Are there variations or features that may not be a good fit for Clarity?

-Obviously, we are looking for a representational cross-section here and not a doctoral theseis :) Answers to questions like these
+Obviously, we are looking for a representational cross-section here and not a doctoral thesis. :) Answers to questions like these
 (please feel free to add your own) will form the foundation of the documentation that will be recoded on github.
 Please use the github issue and markdown to organize and document this research (links, names of products, design systems and screen shots and use cases) as part of the UX research.
-If [markdow](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)n is strange to you, please reach out so we can help guide the organization of your research.
+If you are unfamiliar with [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links), please reach out so we can help guide the organization of your research.

 ## Visual Design